nilesh-akhade/duplicate-files-finder/README.md

 # duplicate-files-finder
-Finds duplicate files in a given directory using checksum
+Finds duplicate files in a given directory using checksum.

+    go run github.com/nilesh-akhade/duplicate-files-finder/cmd@latest

 ## Design

-Get dir from cmd args
-for file in files {
-    // get fileinfo and get checksum
-    // decide if file is duplicate or not
-    // if yes store the count and file size
-}

-Total Files: 4
-Duplicate Files: 1
-Duplicate File Size: (duplicate count x file size) + .. for every file
+Following clean code principles so that each component has single responsibility.